hieuhantr/odin-calculator/README.md

-This project is a part of The Odin Project's Foundations Course.
+About The Project
-How the calculator works:
+This project is a part of The Odin Project's Foundations Course